 Activity 1: The Science of Cheesemaking

 Preparation: Prior to class, gather the ingredients and kitchen supplies outlined in the Mozzarella Cheese recipe.
 If possible, make the recipe once before class for practice.
+The Making Mozzarella Cheese in the Classroom video can also help illustrate the steps.
 Set up the hot plate in front of the class or in an area where students can best watch the cheesemaking process.

 - Give each student one copy of the Cheesemaking: Science, Art, Craft worksheet.